 - Protect your dog’s paws.
-Make sure your dog always has a spare pair of booties for tough terrain or a more leisurely hike.
-Otherwise, its paws will become damaged from walking on rocks, dirt, twigs, etc. If they’re already wearing them, make sure they’re tight enough to stay put and not cut off circulation.
+Ensure your dog always has a spare pair of booties for tough terrain or a more leisurely hike.
+Otherwise, its paws will become damaged from walking on rocks, dirt, twigs, etc. If they’re already wearing them, ensure they’re tight enough to stay put and not cut off circulation.

 - It’s also important to watch for signs of dehydration in your pup, so keep an eye on the colour of his tongue and gums.
 If they aren’t pink, your dog could be dehydrated and require immediate veterinary care.

 Other than that, you should be good to go!
 You and your dog can now enjoy some fun out on the trails, so get ready for an exciting time!

 Also read: Taking Your Dog on a Holiday